MarkWilcock/Generative-AI-Course/34 Use AI tools for DAX.md

 Write a query to define a measure 'Number of Transactions'

-There is an shared ChatGPT conversation based on this example exercise [here](https://chatgpt.com/c/3ee39673-5e94-4ca5-a593-4cd6900a1be8)
+There is a shared ChatGPT conversation based on this example exercise [here](https://chatgpt.com/c/3ee39673-5e94-4ca5-a593-4cd6900a1be8).